robertsonmcclure/robertsonmcclure.github.io/_posts/2015-06-23-being-a-runner.md

 layout: post
 title: "being a runner"
 date: 2015-06-23
+categories: personal
+description: I’ve been described as an athletic person.
+I play volleyball on a University team and am very passionate about it.
 ---

 I’ve been described as an athletic person.
 I play volleyball on a University team and am very passionate about it.
 Being 193 cm is also something which many associate with innate athletic talents.
 Throughout all my years of sport, from soccer to badminton to volleyball and everything else in between, I have never been a runner.